Comment on page

 Litentry utilizes an infrastructure where identity data progresses from a disordered and scattered state to a structured state.
 The Litentry identity computation network consists of three core layers that create a verifiable, privacy-enhancing identity computation process.
 They are:

 - 1.Source data layer.
-This layer obtains and indexes raw data from the blockchain and other networks, such as Etherscan, The Graph, Onfinality, and other data providers.
+This layer obtains and indexes raw data from the blockchain and other networks, such as Etherscan, The Graph, Subquery, Onfinality, and other data providers.

 - 2.Address analysis layer.
-This layer mainly serves to provide detailed data analysis or scores & labels, such as Nansen, Chainalysis, and TDFLabs.
+This layer mainly serves to provide detailed data analysis or scores & labels, such as Chainalysis and Achainable.

 - 3.Identity aggregation layer.
 Litentry enables users to store address relations associated with a single subject as an Identity Graph in a secure manner.
 This is achieved by encrypting the data and using Trusted Execution Environment (TEE) for computation.
 Persuaded by the Identity Graph, we obtain the corresponding address analysis results from the address analysis layer, and generate verifiable credentials or perform a weighted score calculation.